shahat/angular-iti/README.md

 # angular-iti
-this is all assignment projects that i make in iti
+this is all assignments  that i make in iti